Risk Factors Dashboard

 The markets for our products are competitive and many of our competitors have substantially greater financial resources and research and development, manufacturing and marketing capabilities than we do.
 In addition, as our target markets develop, other large industrial companies may enter these fields and compete with us.

 We face competition from other companies offering FACTS systems similar to our D-VAR products.
-These include adaptive VAR compensators, Dynamic voltage restorers (“DVRs”), and STATCOMs produced by ABB, Siemens, Mitsubishi, RXHK, NR Electric Co,. and Ingeteam, and battery-based uninterruptible power supply (“UPS”) systems offered by various companies around the world.
+These include adaptive VAR compensators, Dynamic voltage restorers (“DVRs”), and STATCOMs produced by ABB, Hitachi, Siemens, Mitsubishi, and Ingeteam, and battery-based uninterruptable power supply (“UPS”) systems offered by various companies around the world.

 With our HTS-based REG product, we are offering a new approach that provides alternatives to utilities for power system design.
 Therefore, we believe that we compete with traditional approaches such as new full-sized substations, overhead and underground transmission, and urban power transformers.

 We believe we are currently the only company that can offer HTS-based SPS products that have been fully qualified for use aboard U.S. Navy surface combatants.
 Therefore, the primary competition for our SPS products is currently coming from defense contractors that provide the copper-based systems that our lighter, more efficient HTS versions have been developed to replace.
-Companies such as L3 Harris, Raytheon, and Ultra have the bulk of the copper-based business today.
+Companies such as Ultra Maritime, L3 Harris, and Raytheon have the bulk of the copper-based business today.
+Companies such as Ultra EMS, L3 Harris, and Raytheon have the bulk of the copper-based business today.

-As the HTS wire, superconductor electric motors and generators, and power electronic systems markets develop, other large industrial companies may enter those fields and compete with us.
+As the HTS systems markets develop, other large industrial companies may enter those fields and compete with us.
 If we are unable to compete successfully, it may harm our business, which in turn may limit our ability to acquire or retain customers.

-With respect to our Wind business, other companies that serve the wind turbine components industry include ABB, Hopewind, and Semikron.
+With respect to our Wind business, other companies that serve the wind turbine components industry include ABB and Hopewind.
 We also face indirect competition in the wind energy market from global manufacturers of wind turbines, such as Siemens Gamesa, General Electric, Vestas and Suzlon.
 We face competition for the supply of wind turbine engineering design services from design engineering firms such as Aerovide and W2E.

 The competition in these markets could adversely affect our operating results by reducing the volume of the products we sell or the prices we can charge.
 These competitors may be able to respond more rapidly than us to new or emerging technologies or changes in customer requirements.
 They may also devote greater resources to the development, promotion and sale of their products than we do.
 Our success depends significantly upon our ability to enhance our products and technologies and to develop and introduce, on a timely and cost-effective basis, new products and features that meet changing customer requirements and incorporate technological enhancements.
 If we are unable to develop new products and enhance functionalities or technologies to adapt to these changes, our business will suffer.
 We can provide no assurance that we will continue to effectively compete against our current competitors or additional companies that may enter our markets.